spieredd/bx-marketplace/README.md

 - Search items in the offers via the searchbar
 - Connect to the website via Google Authentification
 - Click on the persons profile to see their phone number and email
-- (This feature does not work properly because of a dependency conflict but you can click on each image and then click on the zoom button to see them in big, if you don't click on the zoom button it keeps loading)
+- (This feature does not work properly on my local machine because of a dependency conflict but you can click on each image and then click on the zoom button to see them in big, if you don't click on the zoom button it keeps loading However it works on the deployed website: https://bx-marketplace.vercel.app/)

 Connected:
 - The first time you signed up you will have to enter a phone number